-Dual Enrollment
+On-Campus Dual Enrollment

-High school students who are juniors or seniors can take up to 12 credits on the Montreat campus at the reduced tuition charge of \$100 per credit hour.
+High school students who are juniors or seniors can take a total of 12 credits on the Montreat campus at the reduced tuition charge of \$100 per credit hour.
 Course fees, if any, still apply.
 Additional credits will incur charges based on the current part-time tuition rate (contact the Office of Admissions for details).
 Students interested in dual enrollment should submit the following:

-- A dual enrollment application. - An official copy of the high school transcript.
+- An on-campus dual enrollment application. - An official copy of the high school transcript.